ursakacar/scribbles/testing-notes/managed-settings.md

 ### What is even?

-This is a simple way to set up managed settings in Chrome, which enable us to disable the first run page, and opening of any other pages that are triggered by the extension (such as `updates.html`), as well as defining pre-installed subscriptions that can not be removed by the user.
+A simple way to set up managed settings in Chrome, which enable us to disable the first run page, any other pages that are triggered by the extension (such as `updates.html`).
+We can also define pre-installed subscriptions that can not be removed by the user.

 For that, two parameters are used: `additional_subscriptions` and `suppress_first_run_page`

 ### Linux instructions for supressing FRP

-The chrome policies are located in the `/etc/opt/chrome/policies/managed/` folder.
+Chrome policies are located in the `/etc/opt/chrome/policies/managed/` folder.
 If the folder already exists, navigate to it, if it does not, then create it.

 For example, if `chrome` folder is not presend in the `/etc/opt`, then: